daos-stack/daos/docs/admin/pool_operations.md

 NB: with "no_data_sync" enabled, containers will be turned to read-only, daos won't trigger rebuild to restore the pool data redundancy on the surviving storage engines if there are dead rank events.

+### Scrubber (scrub{,_freq,_thresh})

+The scrubber regularly scans DAOS metadata and data in the background.
+For containers that have checksum support enabled, it verifies that the checksum matches the data/metadata.
+Otherwise, it just verifies that the data can be read from the SSD in order to proactively detect uncorrectable bit errors of SSDs.

+The `scrub` property is the main one defining whether the scrubber is enabled, and if so, what strategy is used:
+* "off"   : The scrubber is disabled and will not run.
+* "lazy"  : The scrubber is enaled and will run when there is no I/O activities on the system.
+* "timed" : The scrubber is enabled and will be triggered on a regular time basis.

+The `scrub_freq` property is used to defined the frequency at which a full pass of the scrubber will be accomplished.
+The time is in seconds.
+The default value is 604,800s which is 7 days (i.e. once a week).

+The `scrub_freq` property defines the number of checksum errors above which the target should be excluded.
+The default value is 0, which means that automatic exclusion is disabled.

 ## Access Control Lists